 • Support from Lockheed Martin Corporation to establish the Center for Quantum Computing at USC, and to bring the D-Wave quantum computer to the university.

 Interdisciplinary applicants aim to leverage their Zumberge awards for follow-on grants of this scale.

-Inquiries regarding Zumberge Fund programs can be directed to Silvia da Costa in the Office of Research (email@example.com or 213-740-6709).
+Inquiries regarding Zumberge Fund programs, please contact the Office of Research at (firstname.lastname@example.org or 213-740-6709).

 Multi-School INTERDISCIPLINARY Award Program

 Download the Interdisciplinary Guidelines: 2015 Zumberge Interdisciplinary RFP

 Large Grant Deadline: February 13, 2015, 5:00 pm

 Small Grant Deadline: Open

 INDIVIDUAL Award Program